-“There is no doubt that the BIM models and the general workflow helps the communication and collaboration on this project—not only within our own design team, but also between all the various consultants.
+“There is no doubt that the BIM models and the general workflow help the communication and collaboration on this project—not only within our own design team but also between all the various consultants.
 It allowed us to navigate through the model with real-time rendering, giving us a better understanding of existing issues and to evolve collaborative solutions with the various project teams.”

 The documentation for the terminal building was similar in scale to an urban-planning exercise.
-The team created directly from the model more than 10,000 construction documents and more than 5,000 Room Data Sheets for each of the rooms in the buildings.
+The team created directly from the model more than 10,000 construction documents and 5,000 data sheets for each of the rooms in the buildings.
 It’s estimated that they would have had to hire 1.5 times more staff to produce the same amount of drawings without BIM.

 A weekly BIM coordination schedule helped create an even faster workflow for collaboration, coordination, and production.
 This process included sharing and receiving multiple discipline models; processing, navigating, and analyzing the models; creating issue reports and collecting viewpoints; communicating the issues to the consultants sharing the viewpoints; and solving the issues—all in the same week.
 This workflow was repeated every week of the design stage and made it possible to achieve a better, more coordinated model.